BORDERLINE RANTINGS FORUM

-Rather than cluttering up my BPD forums with bitchings from Borderlines, I've decided to 'quarantine' their virulent rants here, instead.
+Rather than cluttering up my BPD forums with bitchings from Borderlines OR their sympathizers, I've decided to 'quarantine' their virulent rants here, instead.
 Everyone should have a right to express their views, and while I'm not gonna publish all the hate mail that comes my way, you can get a sense of the Borderline's unresolved rage within these entries.

 Q. Hello, I am a borderline.
 The way you talk about people with BPD is ridiculously uneducated and offensive.
 You say I can't maintain a relationship; why have I been in a STEADY relationship for 4 years then?
 I don't feel remorse?
 I can't even kill a fly without feeling bad.
 You call me a toddler in an adult's body.
 You're telling people that we are good for nothing but hurting them~ even the way you refer to us suffering with borderline personality disorder.
 The tone in your writing is literally dripping hatred for borderlines.
 Please think twice next time you want to make an article about borderlines and think how hurtful it is.
 You write based on your opinion and treat it as a fact.
 We are not as bad as you make us seem.